 Once you notice the symptoms, the first thing is to go for a blood test to check your PSA level.
 You will also do a urine test to ensure that you don’t have infections.
 Infections can equally cause prostate gland enlargement.

-If you have infection, it must be treated, and then, you repeat the PSA blood test.
+If you have an infection, it must be treated, and then, you repeat the PSA blood test.
 A PSA level over 4.0 requires further checks.
-You go for MRI scan to determine if the enlargement is cancerous.
+You go for an MRI scan to determine if the enlargement is cancerous.

 If your prostate gland is not cancerous, you just drink Tamsulosin.
-Avoid alcohol, sugar, fizzy drinks (Coke, Fanta, even malt drinks).
+Avoid alcohol, sugar, and fizzy drinks (Coke, Fanta, even malt drinks).

 Poor diet, dehydration (not drinking enough water) inadequate sleep, will worsen your prostate issues.

 Exercising is a MUST.
 In fact, exercising is the only thing that will ‘shrink’ the prostate gland.
 If you lose weight every organ in your body will function well, including your prostate gland.

 I am better positioned to give this advice because I have had prostate issues.
 Mine was cancerous.
 Even when I was diagnosed with prostate cancer, I was placed under observation for 3 years before I had the operation.

 The reason for the wait, according to my Consultant Urologist, was that some prostate cancers are not aggressive.
 That is, they don’t spread too quickly.

 They observed my prostate cancer to see if it would spread.
 During this period, I was having a PSA blood test every 3 months and a biopsy every year.